A week in and Greece's new leftist PM sticks to tough line, for now

 Those measures had been taken by the previous government as a way to save money.

-The new government said it was also scrapping the privatisation of power grid ADMIE, the country’s largest port Piraeus OLP and planned sale of its stake in the biggest refinery Hellenic Petroleum.
-[ID:nA8N0UD014].
+The new government said it was also scrapping the privatisation of power grid ADMIE, the country’s largest port Piraeus OLP and planned sale of its stake in the biggest refinery Hellenic Petroleum..

 Yet even the freeze on privatisation may be temporary, said Spiropoulos, who expected Tsipras to “re-examine all the privatisations again with new terms.”